MYffffff/domain-list-ru/README.md

 * Regular expression begins with `regexp:`, followed by a valid regular expression (per Golang's standard).
 * Full domain begins with `full:`, followed by a complete and valid domain name.
 * Domains (including `domain`, `keyword`, `regexp` and `full`) may have one or more attributes.
 Each attribute begins with `@` and followed by the name of the attribute.

-## How it works

-The entire `data` directory will be built into an external `geosite` file for Project V. Each file in the directory represents a section in the generated file.

-To generate a section:

-1. Remove all the comments in the file.
-2. Replace `include:` lines with the actual content of the file.
-3. Omit all empty lines.
-4. Generate each `domain:` line into a [sub-domain routing rule](https://github.com/v2fly/v2ray-core/blob/master/app/router/config.proto#L21).
-5. Generate each `keyword:` line into a [plain domain routing rule](https://github.com/v2fly/v2ray-core/blob/master/app/router/config.proto#L17).
-6. Generate each `regexp:` line into a [regex domain routing rule](https://github.com/v2fly/v2ray-core/blob/master/app/router/config.proto#L19).
-7. Generate each `full:` line into a [full domain routing rule](https://github.com/v2fly/v2ray-core/blob/master/app/router/config.proto#L23).

-## How to organize domains

-### File name

-Theoretically any string can be used as the name, as long as it is a valid file name.
-In practice, we prefer names for determinic group of domains, such as the owner (usually a company name) of the domains, e.g., "google", "netflix".
-Names with unclear scope are generally unrecommended, such as "evil", or "local".

-### Attributes

-Attribute is useful for sub-group of domains, especially for filtering purpose.
-For example, the list of `google` domains may contains its main domains, as well as domains that serve ads.
-The ads domains may be marked by attribute `@ads`, and can be used as `geosite:google@ads` in V2Ray routing.

-## Contribution guideline

-* Fork this repo, make modifications to your own repo, file a PR.
-* Please begin with small size PRs, say modification in a single file.
-* A PR must be reviewed and approved by another member.
-* A script will verify your pull request to test whether your PR is correct or not every time you update the PR.
-Only the PR which passes the test will be merged.
-Please go to the Action label to get detailed information if you didn't pass it.
-We also provide the file which has been generated to make you test.
-* After a few successful PRs, you may apply for manager access to this repository.